arduino-libraries/ArduinoBLE/docs/api.md

 ### `addCharacteristic()`

-Add a BLECharateristic to the BLE service.
+Add a BLECharateristic to the Bluetooth® Low Energy service.

 #### Syntax